Molybaron

-MOLYBARON are an Irish / French alt metal band.
+Molybaron is a French-Irish alt metal band.

 History

 Molybaron was formed in late December 2014 in Paris, by Dublin born vocalist/guitarist Gary Kelly and guitarist Steven Andre.
 Their sound ranges from tech-grooves and anthemic metal to multi-layered atmospherics.

 The band self-released Molybaron, their debut album, in May 2017.
 The band toured Europe with NYC metallers A Pale Horse Named Death in 2019.

 The band's second studio album, 'The Mutiny', was self-released on May 21, 2021.
-Soon after, the band signed with record label, Inside Out Music (Sony Music) and the album will be re-released on 29 October 2021.
+Soon after, the band signed with the record label Inside Out Music (Sony Music) and the album was re-released on 29 October 2021.

-On its first release the album gained positive reviews from some magazines including Metal Hammer UK who wrote, “Diverse and satisfying, The Mutiny is a banger!”.
+On its first release, the album gained positive reviews from some magazines, including Metal Hammer UK, who wrote: “Diverse and satisfying, The Mutiny is a banger!”.

 Rock Hard Magazine named 'The Mutiny' Album of the Month in their May edition.